circlefin/malachite/Docs/architecture/adr-overall-architecture.md

 ```
 Notes:
-- TBD: Round 0 is always started by an external module.
-Subsequent rounds may be managed by the executor or it could be the responsibility of the external module to start a new round.
+- TBD: Round `0` is always started by an external module.
+Subsequent rounds may be managed by the executor, or it could be the responsibility of the external module to start a new round.
   - Could also push the retrieval of the value to the external module, e.g. have `StartRoundProposer(round, proposal)`
   - Is the change to `StartRound` ok?
 It matches the paper and (the old name) `NewRound` is also used in some places as output message.
 - TBD: The proposal must be complete, i.e. it must contain a complete value.
 If this value is sent by the proposer in chunks, it is the responsibility of the chain concrete implementation to collect the proposal for the value ID together with the chunks to create a complete proposal.
 - TBD: The proposal should also implement `valid(v)`.
 Alternatively, the caller could do the verification and use the following inputs:
   - `Proposal(C::Proposal)` - a valid proposal has been received
   - `ProposalInvalid` - an invalid proposal has been received
-- `Vote` can be a prevote or precommit vote.
+- `Vote` can be a `Prevote` or `Precommit` vote.
 - The executor interacts with the host system to start timers and expects to receive timeout events for the timers that it started and have fired.
 The timeouts can be:
 ```
     Propose,